dustinspecker/dustinspecker.com/content/about/index.md

 JavaScript technologies such as AngularJS, Ember.js, and Node.js.
 Recently I've transitioned to focusing more on Kubernetes and Golang.

-In September 2020 and October 2020, I passed the Certified Kubernetes Application Developer (CKAD) and Certified Kubernetes Administrator (CKA) exams.
-Currently, I'm studying for the Certified Kubernetes Security Specialist (CKSS) exam.
+In 2020, I passed the Certified Kubernetes Application Developer (CKAD), Certified Kubernetes Administrator (CKA), and Certified Kubernetes Security Specialist (CKS) exams.

 This blog attempts to organize what I learn and have a knowledge base that I can refer back to in the future.